1965 San Diego Chargers season: Playoffs

-Game summaries
+Game summary

-AFL Championship Game: Buffalo Bills at San Diego Chargers
+AFL championship game: vs. Buffalo Bills

 San Diego faced the Eastern division champion Bills (10–3–1) in a rematch of the previous AFL championship game.
 Having achieved a win and tie against Buffalo during the regular season, having Alworth fit for the game (he had been injured the previous year), and having dominated the league in several major statistical categories, the Chargers were expected to improve on their 20–7 defeat in 1964.
 Oddsmakers had them as -point favorites before the game.

 In the event, Buffalo won the 1965 game more easily, though San Diego had early chances to take the lead.
-Warren intercepted Kemp at the Charger 33 early in the game, and Alworth 20-yard catch moved the ball across midfield, but the Chargers were forced to punt.
-After a Bills punt pinned San Diego at their own 9, Lowe went around right end for 47 yards on the next play, but they were pushed back when Hadl was sacked and had to punt again.
-After another Bills punt, Norton's 35-yard catch helped the Chargers drive from their own 11 to the Buffalo 28 early in the 2nd quarter, but Travenio's 35-yard field goal attempt was short after being partially blocked.
+Warren intercepted Kemp at the Chargers 33-yard line early in the game, and Alworth's 20-yard catch moved the ball across midfield, but San Diego were forced to punt.
+After a Bills punt pinned the Chargers at their own 9-yard line, Lowe went around right end for 47 yards on the next play, but they were pushed back when Hadl was sacked and had to punt again.
+After another Bills punt, Norton's 35-yard catch helped the Chargers drive from their own 11-yard line to the Buffalo 28 early in the 2nd quarter, but Travenio's 35-yard field goal attempt was short after being partially blocked.
 The Bills scored two touchdowns in quick succession later in the quarter, via a Kemp touchdown pass and a 74-yard punt return from Butch Byrd.
 Hadl was intercepted on the next play, but Duncan partially blocked a Gogolak field goal attempt.
-The Chargers then drove from their own 20 to the Buffalo 24, with Hadl completing a 22-yard pass to Alworth and scrambling for 13 yards on consecutive plays.
+The Chargers then drove from their own 20-yard line to the Buffalo 24, with Hadl completing a 22-yard pass to Alworth and scrambling for 13 yards on consecutive plays.
 It was their best field position of the entire game, but led to no points as Travenio missed a 31-yard kick, leaving the halftime score at 14–0.

 San Diego went three-and-out on the first possession of the second half, and Buffalo soon added a Gogolak field goal.
-Duncan returned the ensuing kickoff 49 yards, and the Chargers reached a 4th and 1 at the Buffalo 29.
+Duncan returned the ensuing kickoff 49 yards, and the Chargers reached a 4th and 1 at the Buffalo 29-yard line.
 Hadl was then stopped for a loss of 5 yards.
 Further Gogolak field goals were set up by a Hadl interception and another failed 4th down conversion attempt.

 Hadl completed 11 of 23 passes for 140 yards, while throwing 2 interceptions and being sacked 3 times for losses of 30 yards.
 Lowe carried 12 times for 57 yards, although 47 of those came on a single carry.
 Buffalo narrowly outgained the Chargers (260 yards to 223), but had a larger advantage in first downs (23 to 12).
+Chargers lose their final AFL Championship so in 1966 miss the playoffs the first time since 1962.